-Each funding source (grant, contract, Program Income, etc.) shall be clearly identified and detailed.
+Each funding source shall be clearly identified and detailed.
 Funding sources shall retain their unique identity and shall not be blended.
 Expenses shall be documented in a time sheet, Personnel Activity Report (PAR), client file, general ledger account, or all of the above.
 All expenditures shall be tied to a funding source and expense reimbursements shall not be duplicated.
 Sufficient documentation shall be provided to demonstrate expenses are properly reconciled and not invoiced to multiple funding sources.
-Expenses reimbursed by the City also reimbursed by another funding source shall be credited to the City contract.
+An entity operating a program funded by City funds and also receiving other funding or revenue must report such sources, and comply with the Program Income as detailed in these Standards.
 Documentation shall include a reconciled general ledger demonstrating all funding sources for programs with multiple funding sources.